The Galloping Ghost (serial)

 The Galloping Ghost is a 1931 American pre-Code Mascot serial film co-directed by B. Reeves Eason and Benjamin H. Kline.
 The title is the nickname of the star, real life American football player Red Grange.
-Lon Chaney Jr. had a small uncredited part in it as a henchman.
+Serial historian Raymond William Stedman lists Lon Chaney Jr. as appearing in Ghost in a small uncredited part as a henchman, but this has never been verified.

 Plot

-Red Grange is thrown off the Clay College football team in disgrace when his friend, Buddy Courtland, takes a bribe to throw the big game and Red attacks him.
-Red then proceeds to investigate and hunt down the head of the gambling ring responsible.
-Red eventually clears his name and both he and Buddy are reinstated on the team.
+Red Grange is thrown off the Clay College football team in disgrace when his friend, Buddy Courtland, takes a bribe to throw the big game and Red attacks him in anger.
+Red then proceeds to investigate and hunt down the head of the gambling ring responsible, a criminal enterprise operated out of the Mogul Taxi company offices.
+Red eventually clears his name, and both he and Buddy are reinstated on the team.